inspec/train-habitat/README.md

 # Train-Habitat

-Train Plugin for connecting to Habitat installations
+`train-habitat` is a Train plugin and is used as a Train Transport to connect to Habitat installations.

 ## To Install this as a User